rogervinas/tests-everywhere/dotnet/README.md

 }
 ```

-We create it as an interface not to have problems with [Moq](https://www.devlooped.com/moq/) mocking it for the test.
-There are other alternatives mocking final classes but for simplicity we will just use an interface.
+Creating it as an interface will allow us to mock it for testing using [Moq](https://www.devlooped.com/moq/) which does not support mocking final classes.
+Maybe other libraries support that but using an interface is simpler.

 2. Same way create `HelloConsole` interface and `HelloSystemConsole` class implementing it in [Hello.Main/HelloConsole.cs](Hello.Main/HelloConsole.cs):